-Is the animal being treated the way you would want to be treated-according to the Golden Rule?

-Do you need to change the situation to make it follow the Golden Rule?
-If so, how?
+Is the animal being treated according to the Golden Rule?
+How would you change the situation to make it follow the Golden Rule?
+Does this situation remind you of any experience from your own life?

 2. You see many people hurry past a bird with a broken wing who has fallen onto a busy sidewalk.